stanleyseow/js/README.md

-# js
+# p5.js
-These are all my p5.js Javascripts collections..
+These are all my p5.js javascripts collections..

 The gh pages are located at https://stanleyseow.github.io/js/